 The Company owned a 100% interest in a group of mineral claims known as the Gemini lithium property ("Gemini").
 These claims were acquired by way of staking.
 Gemini is located in the Lida Valley, Esmeralda County, Nevada.
-Refer to Note 8(k) for details of the option of Gemini to Advantage Lithium by the Company.
+Refer to Note 8(k) for details of the option of Gemini to Advantage by the Company, which was terminated during the year ended September 30, 2017.

-On January 20, 2016, the Company entered into an interim agreement with Eureka Resources Inc. ("Eureka"), a public company with directors and officers in common with the Company, to sell a 50% participating interest in the Gemini.
+On September 21, 2016, the Company entered into a Definitive Joint Venture Agreement with Eureka Resources Inc. ("Eureka"), a public company with directors and officers in common with the Company, to sell a 50% participating interest in the Gemini project.
+Both parties' interests are 50% each.
+The joint venture is not conducted through a separate entity.
+Eureka is the operator of the project.

-Pursuant to the terms of the interim agreement, Eureka had the right to acquire a 50% participating interest in Gemini by reimbursing the Company for 50% of the Gemini acquisition and evaluation costs (\$96,794 received).
-In addition, Eureka would issue the Company 500,000 common shares, with 300,000 shares to be issued on receipt of regulatory acceptance of the agreement (acceptance was received on June 6, 2016, common shares were received with a fair value of \$28,500) and 200,000 to be issued on June 6, 2017.
+Eureka earned a 50% participating interest in Gemini by reimbursing the Company for 50% of the Gemini acquisition and evaluation costs.
+In addition, Eureka issued the Company a total of 500,000 common shares with a fair value of \$39,500 (300,000 common shares of which were received during the year ended September 30, 2016, with a fair value of \$28,500).